-Here is my suggested list of 10 of the best tourist sights.
+Here is my suggested list of the Top 10 best tourist sights in the city.
 People's tastes and interests vary so you may not agree with all of the top KL attractions on this list but hopefully there is something for everyone.

 Click on the photo or link for further information on each attraction.

 Probably the most famous and frequently photographed Malaysian landmark, this striking building was, for a time, the world's tallest at 452m.
 You can queue for a ticket to visit the skybridge but you do not really need to - the best place to admire the construction is at ground level from a spot in the adjoining park known as KLCC.
 A trip to the Twin Towers could include visiting the giant shopping mall (Suria KLCC) at the foot of the towers, the Petrosains museum, Aquaria (an impressive oceanarium) or even a concert at the Malaysian Philharmonic Orchestra.

 Another massive structure is the KL Tower, a 421m high telecommunications and broadcasting tower and one of the world's tallest.
 Built on top of a small hill, its height above sea level is 515m and you can get the best views of KL and the surrounding districts from its observation deck and revolving restaurant.

 At the foot of the Tower is Bukit Nanas, a surviving area of rainforest in the heart of the city which is open to explore.

 The copper-domed Sultan Abdul Samad Building on Merdeka Square in the heart of the city is probably KL's most recognizable landmark.
 Together with its neighbouring heritage buildings this is one of the capital's top tourist attractions.